Interstate warrants - advice

 The central records branch will only hold warrants for 30 days before returning them to the court of issue for cancellation, unless advised in writing of the need for the warrant to remain active prior to the expiration of the 30 day period.

-If the child or family are unwilling to return voluntarily the practitioner should contact their divisional ILO to advise them of the need for an interstate warrant to be executed.
-The CILO in the interstate jurisdiction should be advised of this decision.
+If the child or family are unwilling to return voluntarily the practitioner should contact the interstate liaison team to advise them of the need for an interstate warrant to be executed.

 Execution and negotiation with the interstate police

-The divisional ILO is responsible for assisting practitioners with the process and coordinating with the interstate jurisdiction to advise them of the situation as well as requesting assistance from child welfare staff in the local area.
+The interstate liaison team is responsible for assisting practitioners with the process and coordinating with the interstate jurisdiction to advise them of the situation as well as requesting assistance from child welfare staff in the local area.
 For example, being present at court if the Victorian child protection practitioner is unable to be present or arranging a placement.

 This process is concerned with returning the child to Victoria where a protective intervention report has been received or where the Children's Court has made an interim accommodation order or a protection order.
 An argument in the interstate court should not centre on whether the child needs to be in care or where various family members currently reside.